Capital Gains Tax After Selling a House [market_city]

 Understanding Sale Proceeds and Tax Implications

-For example, if you sell a home for $500,000 that you purchased for $350,000 and spent $25,000 improving, your taxable gain isn’t $150,000 but $125,000.
-Subtracting exclusions may reduce this even further.
+For example, say you sell a home for $500,000, with a purchase price of $350,000 and $25,000 in improvements.
+Your taxable gain would not be $150,000 but rather $125,000.
+Further exclusions may apply.

 Understanding these numbers is crucial, especially if your home sale pushes you into a higher income tax bracket.
 Raleigh homeowners should run calculations before selling to avoid surprises during tax season.